CoenTM/DemoApp/README.md

 - MVVM design pattern
 - Interacts with servers/APIs/URLs
 - Code organization using groups, extension, and nested classes
-- Abstraction and reusability via protocols
+- High reusability of code by abstraction

 ## App Features